khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 - Popover header: x axis value (x axis title)
 - Popover body: y axis title, value

+#### More options menu

+A "more options" menu (vertical ellipses) can be used in the top righthand corner of charts.
+This provides users with access to additional chart functionality (such as copying chart embed code) which isn't directly displayed on or near the chart.

 ## Design specifications

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following links: